fritzip/voronoi-art/README.md

 _Example: Original image (left) transformed into adaptive Voronoi art (right)_

-## Features
+## How It Works

-- **Interactive Preview Mode**: Real-time parameter adjustment with instant visual feedback
+1. **Variance Analysis**: Calculates color variance across the image
-- **Adaptive Sampling**: Places more Voronoi sites in high-detail areas using variance-based density
+2. **Adaptive Sampling**: Places more Voronoi sites in high-variance (detailed) regions
-- **Posterization**: Optional color reduction for artistic effects
+3. **Voronoi Tessellation**: Generates polygonal cells using scipy with boundary points to eliminate infinite regions
-- **Vector Output**: Generates crisp SVG files that scale infinitely
+4. **Color Sampling**: Each cell takes the color from its center point
-- **Flexible Scaling**: Control output resolution independently from input
+5. **Vector Export**: Saves as SVG
-- **Universal Image Support**: Works with PNG, JPG, JPEG, BMP, TIFF, WebP, and other formats
+6. **Raster Rendering**: Converts to PNG at specified scale using CairoSVG

 ## Installation